Best glass material for drinkware: quick answer

 Soda-Lime Glass — affordable everyday choice

-Avoid if: frequent hot-to-cold switching is expected.
+Avoid if: frequent hot-to-cold switching is expected

-Borosilicate Glass — best for thermal performance
+Borosilicate Glass — best for heat-resistant drinkware

-Crystal Glass — premium clarity and heft
+Lead-Free Crystal Glass — best for premium drinkware and gift sets

 How to choose for manufacturing or retail (step-by-step)